Aarón (footballer)

-Aarón Dian Darias Scheithe (born 26 August 1982), known simply as Aarón, is a Spanish footballer.
-On the right side of the pitch, he can operate as a defender or a midfielder.
+Aarón Dian Darias Scheithe (born 26 August 1982), known simply as Aarón, is a Spanish former footballer who played as a right-back or right wing-back.

 Football career

 The son of a Spanish father, Aarón was born in Hamburg, West Germany, moving to the land of his ancestor at a very young age and settling in Santa Cruz de Tenerife.
 He made his senior debut with amateurs UD Tenerife Sur Ibarra, on loan.

 Aarón appeared in 18 Segunda División matches in the 2003–04 season, eight as a starter.
 After a spell in Segunda División B with neighbouring Universidad de Las Palmas CF he returned to his previous club, but failed to reproduce his previous form, leaving in June 2006.

 Subsequently, Aarón resumed his career in the third level.
 On 6 August 2010, he signed with Lorca Atlético CF.